Why Taylor Swift’s romance with Travis Kelce is so different

-Taylor Swift’s romance with Travis Kelce is different to her string of failed relationships with famous exes
+Taylor Swift’s romance with Travis Kelce is different from her string of failed relationships with famous exes

 Harry Styles, Jake Gyllenhaal, Joe Alwyn (and nobody, please, mention Matty Healy) – why Swifties like me are only too happy to believe that American football star Kelce might finally be ‘the one’...